syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Managing-Records-and-Columns.md

 ---
 layout: post
-title: Managing Records and Columns in Windows Forms GridGrouping control | Syncfusion
+title: Managing Records and Columns in WinForms GridGrouping | Syncfusion
 description: Learn about Managing Records and Columns support in Syncfusion Windows Forms GridGrouping (GridGroupingControl) control and more details.
 platform: WindowsForms
 control: GridGrouping
 documentation: ug
 ---

-# Managing Records and Columns in Windows Forms GridGrouping (GridGroupingControl)
+# Managing Records and Columns in Windows Forms GridGrouping
 This section will explain about working with records and columns in GridGroupingControl.

 ## Hiding Records and Columns